zacharysgoldberg/Receipt-Manager/README.md

 ## Design

-Backend Flask REST API using flask-migrate, flask-mail, SQLAlchemy (ORM), pytest, and flask-jwt-extended.
+Backend Flask REST API using flask-migrate, flask-mail (forget password), SQLAlchemy (ORM), pytest, and flask-jwt-extended.
 PostgreSQL for database, cookies for JWT storage, administrator priveledges, and Docker management.

+## How to run

 ## Future Improvements